D-Gaspa/LeetCodeExercises/Writerside/topics/starter-topic.md

 # Programming Exercises Documentation

 Welcome to my Programming Exercises Documentation repository!
 This project is dedicated to documenting my journey through various programming challenges, primarily focused on LeetCode exercises.

 ## About This Repository

 This repository contains detailed solutions and explanations for two types of programming exercises:

-1. **Weekly Premium Exercises**: These are problems sourced from LeetCode's weekly challenges.
-They are exclusive to premium members and are solved on a weekly basis.

-2. **Daily Exercises**: These are the daily problems from LeetCode, which are available to all users.
-They are solved on a daily basis.
+1. **Daily Exercises**: These are the daily problems from LeetCode, which are available to all users.
+    They are solved daily.
+2. **Weekly Premium Exercises**: These are problems sourced from LeetCode's weekly challenges.
+    They are exclusive to premium members and are solved weekly.

 ## Repository Structure

+- [Daily-Programming-Exercises.md](Daily-Programming-Exercises.md): This file contains links to daily programming exercises, also organized chronologically.
 - [Weekly-Programming-Exercises.md](Weekly-Programming-Exercises.md): This file contains links to weekly programming exercises, organized by year.
-- [Daily-Programming-Exercises.md](Daily-Programming-Exercises.md): This file contains links to daily programming exercises, also organized chronologically.

 Each exercise is thoroughly documented with: